Metals: Gold Edges Lower Ahead Of Fed Meeting

 ADVERTISEMENT

-Meanwhile, copper prices slipped Monday, with futures for July delivery down 1.2% to $2.6180 a pound in New York.
+Meanwhile, copper prices slipped Monday, with futures for July delivery closing down 1.3% to $2.6155 a pound in New York.
 Prices jumped last week on signals of strong demand from China and ongoing concerns about supply disruptions at copper mines.

 Chinese import data Thursday reflected an 8.5% month-on-month increase in refined copper imports in May.
 Ongoing union disagreements between Freeport-McMoRan and unions at Indonesia's Grasberg mine continued to unsettle the market, with Freeport last week firing 3,000 striking workers.